 CNM’s Industry Advisory Council (IAC) has emphasized the importance of internships as it allows students to gain career-related work experience.
 To offer students such an opportunity, CNM has a structured internship programme for its undergraduates.
 The CNM Internship programme matches qualified students with employers who offer meaningful and relevant internship positions.
 Since its inaugural batch of two students in January 2007, the number of students pursuing internships has increased steadily.
 The number of employers interested in participating in the CNM Internship programme has also increased over the semesters, offering excellent learning opportunities for CNM students.

-The CNM Internship programme has two types of internships are available, six-month internships with credit and three-month internships without credit.
+The CNM Internship programme has two types of internships: a six-months internships with credit and a three-months internships without credit.

 The former takes place yearly from January to June and July to December, while the latter is held during the May to July recess.
 Students are required to complete a minimum of 24 weeks and 12 weeks respectively.

 Embarking on a six-month internship requires careful planning from the freshmen and sophomore years as students need to take a leave of absence from the University.
 In general, employers prefer six-month interns as it gives them ample time to train students and assign more job responsibilities.
 However, students who do not wish to commit a full semester can opt for the shorter three-month internship during the holidays.